 Eppraisal.com can provide you with its own estimated value and a Zestimate value in particular scenarios.
 Eppraisal.com can offer many features under one hub, including recent home sales in your locale, current refinancing taxes and other essential home selling and buying details that you would typically seek.

 Get expert advice

 After you estimate house comps, get a second opinion from your Realtor.
 If you've adequately vetted for the right Realtor, they should have inside knowledge about the market conditions of specific neighborhoods you're looking at and will let you know if the price range you are leaning towards is accurate and realistic.

 Get an appraisal

-Remember that an appraisal is different than asking your real estate agent for a Comparative Market Analysis.
+Remember that an appraisal differs from asking your real estate agent for a Comparative Market Analysis.
 An appraiser will look at the details of the home to calculate the value.
-Some major areas they evaluate include property location, room count, convenience of the layout, improvements needed for the kitchens and bathrooms, condition of systems such as the HVAC, and the overall condition of the property's interior and exterior.
+Some significant areas they evaluate include property location, room count, the convenience of the layout, improvements needed for the kitchens and bathrooms, condition of systems such as the HVAC, and the overall condition of the property's interior and exterior.

 - Contact your state agency that licenses appraisers

 - Find an appraiser in your area